petrelharp/local_pca/README.md

 * [A quick example](popres/popres_example.R) : in four lines of code, reads in chromosome 22 from a TPED, and does local PCA.

-* [Setting up the medicago data](medicago/medicago_data_setup.html) : after documenting where the data are from, does local PCA on a small subset of the whole dataset, to establish how the functions work.
+* [Setting up data](medicago/medicago_data_setup.html) : after documenting where the data are from, does local PCA on a small subset of the whole dataset, to establish how the functions work.

-* [Script for medicago analysis](medicago/run_on_medicago.R) : an Rscript to run the same analysis on medicago data, varying various parameters by command-line options: run `Rscript run_on_medicago.R --help` for a list.

-* [Report summarizing an analysis](medicago/summarize_run.Rmd) : an Rmarkdown file that can be compiled with [templater](https://github.com/petrelharp/templater) to produce visualizations of the results of the above.
+* [Drop in your own data and make a report](templated/README.md) with the scripts provided in the `templated/` directory, modified from the Medicago analysis.

 ## Prerequisites